 “The Fed’s intent to hike rates is well telegraphed, and with growth slowing, the central bank will likely move at a measured pace,” Gitlin says.
 “With that in mind, it still makes sense to maintain an allocation to core bonds.”

 Indeed, core bonds held up well the last seven hiking periods.
-The core bond benchmark, the Bloomberg U.S. Aggregate Index, declined in only two of those periods and averaged a nearly 4% return.
+The core U.S. bond benchmark, the Bloomberg U.S. Aggregate Bond Index, declined in only two of those periods and averaged a nearly 4% return in USD.
 Those two periods, with low single-digit losses, were also a far cry from the double-digit corrections stocks often experience.

 Core bond funds should provide a critical function in a balanced portfolio.
 First, they can offer diversification from equities.
 That is especially important at a time when the stock market is hitting new highs and volatility is rising.